 A price steadily holding over $1,400 per ounce (until the Japanese quake) has put gold on the cover of a few magazines, along with constant hawking of the yellow metal on daytime Fox News.

 Seems like these days I hear a lot of whiney whiners whining about "out of control government spending" and "insane deficits" and such, trying to make hay out of a bunch of pointy-head boring finance hooey.
 Sure, $3.7 trillion of spending sounds like a big number.
 "Oh, boo-hoo, how are we going to get $3.7 trillion dollars?
 We're broke, boo-hoo-hoo," whine the whiners.
-What these skinflint crybabies fail to realize is that $3.7 trillion is for an entire year - which translates into only a meas... (more)
+What these skinflint crybabies fail to realize is that $3.7 trillion is for an entire year - which translates into o... (more)

 This is a great discussion, his guests have some very perceptive observations about anti-free market propaganda in movies, for example the bad guy in the movie "Dirty Dancing" was shown holding a copy of Atlas Shrugged (before doing some nefarious deeds).